 Noroviruses are named after the original strain "Norwalk virus," which caused an outbreak of gastroenteritis in a school in Norwalk, Ohio, in 1968.
 There are at least five known norovirus genogroups, which in turn are divided into at least 31 genetic clusters.
-Noroviruses are transmitted primarily through the fecal-oral route, either by consumption of fecally contaminated food or water or by direct person-to-person spread.
-Environmental and fomite contamination may also act as a source of infection.
-Good evidence exists for transmission due to aerosolization of vomitus that presumably results in droplets contaminating surfaces or entering the oral mucosa and being swallowed.
+Noroviruses are transmitted primarily through the fecal-oral route, either by consumption of fecally contaminated food or water or by direct person-to-person contact.
+Environmental and fomite contamination may also be a source of infection.
+Evidence exists for transmission via aerosolization of vomitus that resulting in droplets contaminating surfaces or entering the oral mucosa and being swallowed.
 No evidence suggests that infection occurs through the respiratory system.
-CDC estimates that 23 million cases of acute gastroenteritis due to norovirus infections occur each year, and that at least 50% of all foodborne outbreaks of gastroenteritis can be attributed to noroviruses.
+CDC estimates that 23 million cases of acute gastroenteritis due to norovirus infection occur each year, and that at least 50% of all foodborne outbreaks of gastroenteritis can be attributed to noroviruses.